 - To hide the Silk toolbar, scroll to the bottom of the screen and both the cursor and toolbar will hide.
 When your screen fully refreshes every 6 hours, this URL will reappear and you will need to hide it again.

 - The Silk browser will display video, but will not automatically play.
-You will need to use the remote to start the video on DAKboard screens.
+You will need to use the remote to start the video on the DAKboard screens.
 If autoplay video is necessary for your installation we suggest a DAKboard CPU/Wall Display/DIY Raspberry Pi device.

 - Different TVs and Monitors have varying resolutions.
 Using smaller font adjustments in each block in your custom screen should be used to maximize your screen space as the native resolution of all browsers on Firestick will be set to 960x540.

-- Install the Downloader app from the Amazon App store (Make sure it is the app called Downloader)
+- Install the Downloader app from the Amazon App Store (Make sure it is the app called Downloader)

 - Once installed click on Browser on the left side of the screen.

 - Type dakboard.com/link into the browser URL and follow steps 3-5 of the section Link Your Fire TV Or Firestick To Your DAKboard Account as seen earlier in this document